raas-dev/configent/README.md

 You can expose `PORT` on the host, e.g. `PORT=8000 n python3 -m http.server`.

-⚠️: Alias `n` automatically reads `.env` file in the current working directory.
+⚠️: If binary writes to filesystem, you must be in a VM writable directory.

 💡: Use `n` for command-line tools not wanted permanently installed on the host.
 See `.aliases` for example ad-hoc tools such as vulnerability scanners.